-- A new ADF Super Scheme that will financially benefit the 80 percent of ADF members who serve less than 15 years.
+- A new ADF Super Scheme that will financially benefit the 80% of ADF members who serve less than 15 years.

 - A policy of ‘No Discharge Without Documentation’ to ensure ADF members are prepared for civilian life.

-- An Early Engagement Model that will mean it will be easier for ADF members to make claims from the Department of Veterans’ Affairs.
+- An Early Engagement Model that makes it easier for ADF members to make claims from the Department of Veterans’ Affairs.

 - Stronger protections for Reservists when they go on deployment.

 - Restarting the ADF Gap Year program for Australian school-leavers.